Asda: Asda Supercentres

-Following the takeover by Walmart, several "Asda Walmart Supercentres" opened, creating some of the largest hypermarkets in the United Kingdom.
-Since 2006, all new Supercentres have been solely branded as Asda Supercentre without the Walmart branding.
-The first Supercentre with a sales area of 93000 sqft opened in Patchway, Bristol in the summer of 2000.
+The first Asda Supercentre with a sales area of 93000 sqft opened in Patchway, Bristol in the summer of 2000.
 The first Scottish Supercentre opened in Livingston, in 2001.

 The Bletchley, Milton Keynes Supercentre which opened in November 2005 is currently the largest Asda Supercentre with a net sales floor of over 120000 sqft.
 This was preceded in June 2002 by the Eastlands, Manchester store which was the largest store at the time with a sales area of 110000 sqft but is currently the second largest Asda Supercentre, and the third largest is located in Minworth, West Midlands, followed by Patchway.
 As of 31 January 2021, there are 32 Supercentres.